 Our expert lab testers subjectively rate how noisy each dehumidifier is.
 This can range from a gentle, barely noticeable hum to a great gurgling that makes the unit sound like it’s about to take off.

 Some dehumidifiers have variable speeds, so we also check how much noise each one makes at its highest and lowest settings.

-If you're planning on using your dehumidifier in a room you spend time in - like a bedroom or living room - then you can use our noise rating to make sure you pick a quiet model that won't get on your nerves.
+If you're planning on using your dehumidifier in a room you spend plenty of time in – such as a bedroom or living room – then you can use our noise rating to make sure you pick a quiet model that won't get on your nerves.

 When buying a new dehumidifier, you’ll want to avoid one that’s a pain to use.
-We try to overcome this with our ease of use assessments – including how simple it is to use the controls, whether emptying the water tank is likely to cause any problems, and whether it’s easy to move the unit around.
+Our ease-of-use assessments include how simple it is to use the controls, whether emptying the water tank is likely to cause any problems, and whether it’s easy to move the unit around.

 We also look at the instruction manual to check that it’s clear to follow and understand.
 Our ease of use tests combine to generate an overall star rating.
 You can use this rating to avoid any models that are likely to be a pain to use.